 But Trump dealt a particularly low blow when he insulted Cruz's wife by posting an unflattering picture of her on Twitter next to a photo of Melania Trump.
 The tweet says, "A picture is worth a thousand words."
-Cruz replied with a photograph of Melania from G.Q., and the political merry-go-round keeps on spinning as, no doubt, it always will.
+Cruz replied with a photograph of Melania from G.Q., and the political games continue as, no doubt, they always will.
 Our culture accepts below-the-belt insults as a normal part of presidential candidate competition.
 For school-aged children, this would result in suspension, expulsion or long hours spent at recess academy.

 instructing our children

 So, in response, I think it's critical we teach our children to respect and have empathy for all people, regardless of race, religion, country of origin, sexual orientation and gender; refrain from mudslinging and bullying behaviors, such as mocking the handicapped and disabled and separating families at the border; and never defend those complicit in the hatred of others, for any reason whatsoever.
 But if they can't abide by these rules of common human decency, the consequences could be far more dire—at least for the rest of us—than recess academy: They could end up running for president of the United States.
 And even worse, they just might win. —Laura